Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 Though there are several natural and synthetic alternatives available to the present array of artificial food additives, most of them are currently being used in small batches or in limited quantities.
 The biggest challenge with natural alternatives is quantity; therefore, upscaling their production on an industrial level will require some strong R&D efforts from industry stakeholders.

-The same stands true for synthetic alternatives, despite FDA fast-tracking their reviews and approvals; further studies are required to dive into their long-term use effects and what kind of innovative applications they can be used in.
+The same stands true for synthetic alternatives, despite the FDA fast-tracking their reviews and approvals; further studies are required to dive into their long-term use effects and what kind of innovative applications they can be used in.
 Strategic alliances and technology scouting will definitely help industry leaders resolve some of these complications.
 But for expert counsel and guidance on benchmarking regulatory frameworks and supporting technologies, our team is available to talk.